 Sandy Hook Promise

-Despite the abhorrent number of mass shootings that have occurred since Columbine, the NRA continues to oppose ANY legislation that would help keep guns out of the hands of domestic terrorists, criminals, or the mentally ill — devoting millions in contributions to congressional leaders in an effort to halt any any action in Congress that could prevent gun sales.
+Despite the abhorrent number of mass shootings that have occurred since Columbine, the NRA continues to oppose ANY legislation that would help keep guns out of the hands of domestic terrorists, criminals, or the mentally ill, devoting millions in contributions to congressional leaders in an effort to halt any action in Congress that could prevent gun sales.
 And our leaders have been more than happy to accept the money.

-Though education and prevention has been crucial in this fight, and the executive action undertaken by the Obama administration is helping to stem the tide of availability, the true solution to this epidemic continues to reside in the hands of lawmakers who willfully choose to do nothing.
+Though education and prevention have been crucial in this fight, and the executive action undertaken by the Obama administration is helping to stem the tide of availability, the true solution to this epidemic continues to reside in the hands of lawmakers who willfully choose to do nothing.

 So, how can the average American citizen help change the tide when they feel powerless to do so?